textbrowser/fortunate-q/README.md

 # fortunate-q
 A Qt implementation of Fortuna.
+Qt 5.15 LTS is required.